apollographql/router/adr/telemetry.md

 Telemetry stability is promoted.

-If a developer requires access to data that was previously offered in telemetry it is simple to make a temporary change or consume logs with the required data.
+If a developer requires access to data that was previously offered in telemetry it is simple to make a temporary change for testing.